Windsor-Rutland-2 Vermont Representative District, 2002–2012

 The Windsor-Rutland-2 Representative District is a one-member state Representative district in the U.S. state of Vermont.
-It is one of the 108 one0- or two member districts into which the state was divided by the redistricting and reapportionment plan developed by the Vermont General Assembly following the 2000 U.S. Census.
+It is one of the 108 one0- or two member districts into which the state was divided by the redistricting and reapportionment plan developed by the Vermont General Assembly following the 2000 United States census.
 The plan applies to legislatures elected in 2002, 2004, 2006, 2008, and 2010.
-A new plan will be developed in 2012 following the 2010 U.S. Census.
+A new plan will be developed in 2012 following the 2010 United States census.

 The Windsor-Rutland-2 District includes all of the Windsor County towns of Bethel, Rochester, and Stockbridge, and the Rutland County town of Pittsfield.

 As of the 2000 census, the state as a whole had a population of 608,827.
 As there are a total of 150 representatives, there were 4,059 residents per representative (or 8,118 residents per two representatives).
 The one member Windsor-Rutland-2 District had a population of 4,240 in that same census, 4.46% above the state average.